jackgray/narc_arch/docs/source/orchestration.rst

     -   Investigate possibility of managing multiple clusters under a
         secondary load balancing service.
     -   Investigate what is required to route SLURM resources to a custom endpoint

+SLURM seams to be best for large institutes to provide and manage resources for potentially over a thousand users.
+If you want granular control over when and how you submit jobs, or you don't have the resources to create fully hands-off pipelines for every user of the cluster), SLURM is good.
+If both your data and analysis processes are uniform, and you have the resources to create complete hands-off pipelines for each user, SLURM is less ideal.

+The latter is an ambitious concept, but the direction data processing seems to be headed.

 ArgoCD
 ------